ryu1kn/vscode-put-print/README.md

 This extension contributes the following settings:

-* `putprint.printTemplate.javascript`: Print statement template for JavaScript
+* `putprint.printStatement.javascript`: Print statement template for JavaScript
-* `putprint.printTemplate.default`: Will be used when there is no language specific template found
+* `putprint.printStatement.default`: Will be used when there is no language specific template found

 ## Release Notes